How to use the command 'rpmspec' (with examples)

 Explanation:

-• --querytags - This option lists all the available tags or options which can be used with --queryformat.
+• --querytags: an option that lists all available query tags that can be used with --queryformat to format query outputs.

 Example Output: